|Dry macular degeneration clinical trials are becoming more available as new treatments and earlier intervention is being researched.|

 In the Phase II MAHALO study, lampalizumab was shown to slow the progression rate of GA.
 The drug works by inhibiting complement factor D which is involved in the complement pathway, an immune system response associated with the development of age related macular degeneration.

 "This is the first positive treatment result for patients with dry age-related macular degeneration and geographic atrophy," states Frank Holz, MD, from the University of Bonn in Germany, told Medscape Medical News.

 Researches are working to duplicate the positive MAHALO study results in two different clinical trials one of which is the SPECTRI study.
 This dry macular degeneration clinical trial is a Phase III study sponsored by Hoffman-La Roche and is seeking participants who have geographic atrophy with no sign of wet AMD or choroidal neovascularization in either eye.
 There are 151 study centers worldwide including the US.

-Find out about more about the study and who is recruiting new participants.
+Find out about more about this study here:

 "Elamipretide is an investigational drug with the potential to modify disease through its apparent ability to restore normal energy production in damaged mitochondria, while decreasing oxidative stress, " explains Stealth BioTherapeutics, the sponsor of the above clinical trial.

 Subjects who have one eye with intermediate AMD, including high-risk drusen without geographic atrophy (GA) and a subgroup of subjects with non-central GA will be recruited for this study.
 Since it is a Phase I study looking at safety and tolerability only 40 patients will be recruited.